 Project Y expects to use our critical resource for 80 hours.
 Our resource’s availability to perform Project X work assigned to him is currently only 50%, 4 hours per day, after all of the meetings and interruptions and coffee breaks in an average day.
 80 hours spent on Project Y will delay Project X by 20 days, or 4 weeks.

 If we do Project Y we delay Project X by 4 weeks.
-Cost of Delay of Project X is $400K.
+The cost of delay of Project X is $400K.
 If we defer Y until our critical resource is available in 6 months, we delay Y by 6 months (24 weeks) Cost of Delay of Project Y is $120K.
 Deferring Y makes you $280K more.

 To calculate ROI, if you say the $5K per week extra you are spending on parts in lieu of Cost Reduction, Project Y is money you could invest in other projects or other decisions, the ROI on the decision is (400K-120K)/(120K) = 2.3-to-1.